BPMN Examples

 Solution with Message Event

-This solution is a bit more complex, since you need to determine the recipient (a single instance) of the message.
-That induces a second data request before the end of the instance.
+This solution is a bit more complex, since you need to determine the recipient of the message.
 However, this is the correct way to solve the problem that occurs in the signal event solution.

 Solution with Timer and Loop

 In this example we do not need any communication between instances.
-The instance itself checks periodicity if it can proceed to the credit check.
-The downside is that this might cause delays and overhead due to the loop.
+The instance itself checks periodically if it can proceed to the credit check.

 Four Eyes Principle